Botswana: Economic outline

 Botswana is regularly ranked first among African countries regarding governance and transparency.
 Its primary assets are its robust regulatory framework and facilitated procedures for property registration.
-However, despite its relative prosperity, Botswana still has one of the highest levels of inequality in the world (Gini index of 53.3) and suffers from a high unemployment rate and a lack of skilled labor.
-According to the last available data, in 2022, the unemployment rate remained elevated, at around 25% (IMF), and it was especially high among young people.
-The country’s GDP per capita (PPP) was estimated at USD 18,329 in 2022 by the World Bank.
+However, despite its relative prosperity, Botswana still has one of the highest levels of inequality in the world (Gini index of 53.3) and suffers from a high unemployment rate and a lack of skilled labour.
+The unemployment rate remains elevated at around 27.6% and is especially high among young people.
+The country’s GDP per capita (PPP), estimated at USD 19,723 in 2024 by the IMF, is considered high by regional standards.

 Source: IMF – World Economic Outlook Database, 2016